It’s time to release the data that can exonerate police.

 Do Not Rely on Overtime

-When push comes to shove, police departments will make up for gaps in pay and recruiting by using generous overtime budgets,.
+When push comes to shove, police departments will make up for gaps in pay and recruiting by using generous overtime budgets, as became evident during 2020’s Summer of Rage.
 This is a powder keg waiting to explode.
 It’s a testament to the general quality of America’s police that there haven’t been more police-protester clashes in 2020.
 The problem here can be shown with another analogy.

 Imagine you have a crisis that requires airline pilots to fly a lot.
 They have to fly through storms with passengers who are boisterous, won’t get on the plane in time, and generally make the job much more stressful.
 Pilots are (were?) in short supply, so you’re not just going to hire hundreds of new pilots overnight.
 Instead, you’ll extend overtime pay.
 An 8-hour day becomes a 12-hour day.
 One 12-hour day becomes two 12-hour days.
 Two 12-hour days become a week of 12-hour days.